paladin-t/b8/docs/manual.md

 ### Sub routine

 A sub routine, a.k.a. "sub", "function", "routine" or "procedure", is often supposed to be a good abstraction of common and reusable code blocks.
-A sub routine in BASIC8 begins with `DEF` and ends with `ENDDEF`, it will be mentioned just "routine" for short in this document.
+A sub routine in BASIC8 begins with `DEF` and ends with `ENDDEF`, it will be mentioned uniformly as "routine" for short in this document.
 A routine name follows after `DEF`, then with a list of parameters clamped with a pair of brackets.
 Use the name of a routine directly to call it, with a list of arguments clamped with a pair of brackets.
 But it requires an extra `CALL` command when calling a routine which is declared in following code.
 The `RETURN` statement is also used to exit a routine, with an optional result value.

-Each routine has its own scope, in which statements in that routine block would lookup for variables, before looking into outer scopes.
+Each routine has its own scope, in which statements in that routine body would lookup for variables, before looking into outer scopes.

 Eg: